Image source: Photospin.com

 Promoting a business is an ongoing challenge for small businesses.
 Whether you're just starting out or have been in business for years, these proven marketing strategies will help your business find new customers without spending a fortune.

-- Plan your attack.
+Plan your attack.
 Define who your best prospects are, and then determine the best way to reach them.
 Be as specific as possible.
 Is the decision maker the CTO of the company, the director of human resources, or a 37-year-old working mom?
-Will you find them on Twitter, Google Plus, Pinterest or Facebook?
+Will you find them on Twitter, Google Plus, Pinterest, Facebook, YouTube or Instagram?
 What about in-person networking at local business meetings?
-Will they be searching for your type of product on Google or Bing?
+Will you find people at those meeting who are likely prospects or who know and could recommend you to likely prospects?
+Will customers be searching for your type of product on Google or Bing?
 Do you want to start promoting your business to them at the start of their buying cycle, or when they're about ready to pull out their credit card and make the purchase.
 Write your answers down, and refer to them before you start any new marketing tactic.
 Use this marketing plan worksheet to gather your information.

-- If you don't have a website, get one set up.
-If you can't afford to have someone custom-design your website, put your site up using one of the companies like SiteSell.com or HomeStead.com that provide templates and tools that make it easy to create a basic website.
+If you don't have a website, get one set up.
+If you can't afford to have someone custom-design your website, put your site up using one of the companies like Wix, SquareSpace or Godaddy that provide templates and tools that make it easy to create a basic website.

 Google and Bing both offer a free listing for local businesses.

 To get listed on Google, go to Google My Business.

 To get listed on Bing, go to Bing Places for Business